cross-seed/cross-seed.org/docs/basics/daemon.md

 If you are running `cross-seed` on Unraid, it runs in [daemon mode by default](../tutorials/unraid.md#automationscheduling) and no changes are needed.

+See [this screenshot and instructions](../tutorials/unraid.md#screenshot) for details on changing the `cross-seed` command

 :::

 ## Running the daemon continuously